 Hatzolah's mission is to save lives, and to prevent, reduce, and treat injuries and illness.
-Hatzolah provides first-aid and ambulance service in Passaic, Clifton, Paterson, and surrounding areas.
-Our affiliate, Hatzolah of Union City, provides the same services in Union City and surrounding areas.
+Hatzolah provides first-aid and ambulance service in the North Jersey area..
 Hatzolah also distributes safety information throughout North Jersey, helping people stay safe and prepared.

 We also provide many other important services such as searches for missing people, and have plans to provide community safety and first aid training programs.

 Hatzolah is the largest volunteer Emergency Medical Services and ambulance provider in the United States, with numerous branches serving communities throughout the United States and the world.

 Hatzolah was started in Brooklyn, New York in the late 1960s to address a need in the Jewish community for an ambulance service that understood its cultural and religious needs and to improve EMS response time.
 The idea quickly spread and today Hatzolah is the largest volunteer ambulance service in the United States, with over 80 ambulances and almost 2,000 volunteer EMTs in the United States, as well as dozens of branches throughout the world.

 Hatzolah helps improve the response time throughout its coverage areas, and even outside of its areas, by adding more EMTs and ambulances to the system, thereby freeing up other ambulances to respond more quickly to other calls.